eliasforsblom/forsblom.github.io/content/posts/2020-11-16-suspiciously-easy-champions-league-groups-for-manchester-city/index.en.md

 | Schalke           |
 | Inter             |

-I decided to process the data a bit more after shrinking it down to only 15 clubs as well, and added a coefficient value that would serve as a better reflection on how "easy" the teams group actually were, taking in to consideration the teams own ranking (as it earlier had an impact on the groups mean value making team such as Real Madrid which oftenly ranked high seem to have very hard groups since their own rank dragged down the mean quite a lot).
+I decided to process the data a bit more after shrinking it down to only 15 clubs as well, and added my own coefficient value that would serve as a better reflection on how "easy" the teams group actually were, taking in to consideration the teams own ranking (as it earlier had an impact on the groups mean value making team such as Real Madrid which oftenly ranked high seem to have very hard groups since their own rank dragged down the mean quite a lot).
 This was done by simply subtracting the clubs club coefficient ranking from the groups mean value for each year.
 The data that I will import to R will now looks like this.

 | Coefficient | Club              | Season  |
 |-------------|-------------------|---------|